-At 22, his coping mechanism was.
+At 22, his coping mechanism was self-harm.
 After going to therapy and healing, he really came to understand that he had inherited a script around masculinity that says “you’ve got to be tough.
 You can’t show emotion.
 You can’t ask for help.
 That was what was harming me.”

 Stika says the organization didn’t want that for the next generation of men.
 It wanted something different.
 That was the catalyst for working with 12 to 14-year-old boys and role modelling new ways of being a man.

 If you want to get in touch with Next Gen Men you can find them at www.nextgenmen.ca